break2make/tutorials/parameters_for_crypto_primitives.md

 #### Ephemeral Diffie-Hellman vs static Diffie-Hellman
 source: https://tls.mbed.org/kb/cryptography/ephemeral-diffie-hellman

-Ephemeral Diffie-Hellman (DHE in the context of TLS) differs from the static Diffie-Hellman (DH) in the way that static Diffie-Hellman key exchanges always use the same Diffie-Hellman private keys.
+Ephemeral Diffie-Hellman (DHE in the context of TLS) differs from the static Diffie-Hellman (DH) in the way that static Diffie-Hellman key exchanges always use the same Diffie-Hellman private keys (i.e. same private keys of client and server).
 So, each time the same parties do a DH key exchange, they end up with the same shared secret.

 When a key exchange uses Ephemeral Diffie-Hellman a temporary DH key is generated for every connection and thus the same key is never used twice.
 This enables Forward Secrecy (FS), which means that if the long-term private key of the server gets leaked, past communication is still secure.